 As the year 2020 experience has shown, it would seem obvious that cruise ships should have an emergency plan for an infectious outbreak.
 Yet reports suggest that on cruise ships operated by at least 15 cruise companies, responses were improvised.

 At least 1,972 ocean liners have U.S. ownership or operation, but there's only one big luxury cruise ship registered in the U.S. - MS Pride of America, that sails exclusively in Hawaii.

 One operator that carries almost half the world's cruising passengers on excursions and has a combined fleet of about 300 cruise line ships is Carnival Corporation.
 Carnival Cruise Lines, Royal Caribbean, and Norwegian - the second and third biggest ship operators - are headquartered in Miami.
 But Carnival Corp. is incorporated in Panama, Royal Caribbean in Liberia, and Norwegian in Bermuda.

 Just how many passengers and crew got sick or died aboard cruise ships as the coronavirus spread across the world in early 2020?
 The cruise industry has largely stayed silent about the COVID-19 cases aboard their ships.

-Many passengers and crew members filed last year lawsuits against cruise corporations alleging gross or even criminal negligence, which may have been caused by this business model.
+Last year, many passengers and crew members filed lawsuits against cruise corporations alleging gross or even criminal negligence, which may have been caused by this business model.